AndunHH/spacemouse/README.md

 This repository for the necessary arduino sources is mainly based on the work by [TeachingTech](https://www.printables.com/de/model/864950-open-source-spacemouse-space-mushroom-remix) and the additional code for keys by [LivingTheDream](https://www.printables.com/de/model/883967-tt-spacemouse-v2-lid-with-mounting-for-4-mx-switch) and is intended as basis for further development, because proper source code management is needed.

+## Additional Features
+- [x] Semi-Automatic calibration methods
+- [x] Support for keys, that can triggger functions on your pc
+- [x] Support for "kill-keys", that disable translation or rotation directly in the mouse

+Coming up:
+- [ ] Support for wheel to zoom (merging from [JoseLuizGZA](https://github.com/JoseLuisGZA/ErgonoMouse/))

 # Getting Started
 This is a short overview, what needs to be done to get this project running.
 The paragraphs below will be extended in the future with links or further text.